To enable Resourcing, start by clicking on the Apps page in the left sidebar. Scroll down this list and toggle on the "Resourcing" app.

 To reflect in the Resourcing dashboard when a resource will be working on a project, navigate to their name on the dashboard then click and drag to create a new project level resource listing.
 Click Confirm assignment if you're ready to notify the user about the new assignment!

-Using the filter options, you be able to filter the Resourcing dashboard to only display specific projects, people, teams, roles, and other custom user tags.
+Using the filter options, you be able to filter the Resourcing dashboard to only display specific projects, people, teams, roles, phases, labels, and other custom user tags.

 Set Team Member Capacities